Best time to find cheap flights, 7% potential price drop

 November through February is Aberdeen’s off season.
 Fewest tourists visit during these months, as the weather is likely to be coldest and wettest this time of year.
-The drop off in tourists is reflected in accommodation and travel prices and availability.
+The drop off in tourists is reflected in accommodations and travel prices and availability.
 Days become very short during the middle of this time period, averaging a little more than six and a half hours between sunrise and sunset.
 However, the Aberdeen Winter Festival, which runs from November through January, does draw in visitors.

-- Provost Skene’s House is the oldest standing house in the city, a rare remaining example of medieval burgh architecture from the 16th century.
+Provost Skene’s House is the oldest standing house in the city, a rare remaining example of medieval burgh architecture from the 16th century.
 Sir George Skene (after whom the house is named) was Lord Provost of Aberdeen, a position similar to mayor.
 The house was opened to the public in 1953 and has been furnished in the styles of the 17th, 18th and 19th centuries. – temporarily closed to the public

-- Aberdeen Maritime Museum details the city’s seagoing history, from the shipbuilding and fishing trades that supported the industry in prior centuries to today’s lucrative oil industry.
+Aberdeen Maritime Museum details the city’s seagoing history, from the shipbuilding and fishing trades that supported the industry in prior centuries to today’s lucrative oil industry.
 In the past, the museum has been named Scottish Museum of the Year, and has been awarded Five Star Museum status by Visit Scotland.

-- Aberdeen Art Gallery is the largest public gallery in the north of Scotland and draws hundreds of thousands of visitors annually.
+Aberdeen Art Gallery is the largest public gallery in the north of Scotland and draws hundreds of thousands of visitors annually.
 Its collection ranges from 18th century portraits by the likes of Hogarth and Raeburn to 20th century art by Francis Bacon, Stanley Spencer and Paul Nash, as well as French Impressionists and Post Impressionists such as Renoir, Monet, Degas and Toulouse-Lautrec.

-- St Machar’s Cathedral, a medieval cathedral church in Old Aberdeen, exists on a site that is believed to have held places of worship as far back as 580 AD.
+St Machar’s Cathedral, a medieval cathedral church in Old Aberdeen, exists on a site that is believed to have held places of worship as far back as 580 AD.
 The church is the burial place of the Bishops of Aberdeen from the 14th to 17th centuries, and it is said it also contains some of the remains of hanged, drawn and quartered Scottish rebel hero Sir William Wallace.